Kourtney Kardashian Enjoys Night Out With Model Luka Sabbat

 Has Kourtney Kardashian moved on from Younes Bendijima?

-The 39-year-old Keeping Up With the Kardashians star was photographed with leaving The Nice Guy restaurant in Los Angeles with model Luka Sabbat on Friday.
+The 39-year-old Keeping Up With the Kardashians star partied with model Luka Sabbat on Saturday night, after she was photographed leaving The Nice Guy restaurant in Los Angeles with Sabbat on Friday.

+Nightclub entrepreneur David Grutman shared a photo of the two at TAO Chicago's grand opening on Instagram on Saturday, alongside Malika Haqq.

+Kourtney looked better than ever at the event, sporting a shiny metallic minidress and wearing her hair in a chic ponytail.

+Kourtney and Luka continued the night at the grand opening of FOUND Hotel in Chicago.
+The two were seem getting cozy at the Blind Dragon inside the hotel with a few of Kourtney's girlfriends next to the DJ booth.
+The reality star arrived around 11:30 p.m. and left at approximately 2 a.m., and an eyewitness tells ET that Kourtney and Luka showed some PDA.

+"[They were] loving on each other, sitting together, holding hands," the eyewitness says.

-The newly single brunette was all dolled up for their night out on the town.
+On Friday, the newly single brunette was also all dolled up for their night out on the town.
 Wearing her hair in a sleek high ponytail, Kourtney looked sexy in a white strapless mini dress that featured silver iridescent detailing and silver heels.
 Meanwhile, the 20-year-old Grown-ish actor looked casual in a black T-shirt, pants and sneakers.
-While it's unknown if their outing was romantic, Sabbat has been a close friend of the Kardashians, attending Kylie Jenner's 21st birthday festivities and the family's Labor Day party.
+While it's unknown if the two are dating, Sabbat has been a close friend of the Kardashians, attending Kylie Jenner's 21st birthday festivities and the family's Labor Day party.

 Earlier this month, Kourtney was spotted grabbing dinner with her ex, Bendijima, a month after the pair called it quits in August.